9001/copyparty/README.md

 on newer versions of Android (11+), you also need to work around Android's file system safety.

 ### root
-the simplest workaround relies on having root access being turning off selinux enforcing (`su setenforce 0`). this will circumvent android's storage permission system and allow every app to see all the files though, which introduces vulnerabilities, so consider the rootless variant instead...
+the simplest workaround is turning off selinux enforcing (`su setenforce 0`). this will circumvent android's storage permission system and allow every app to see all files though, which introduces vulnerabilities, so consider the rootless variant instead...

-this is possible to permanently disable via a module like https://github.com/evdenis/selinux_permissive.
+to permanently set selinux to permissive, you can use a magisk module for example: https://github.com/evdenis/selinux_permissive.

 ### no root
 for a solution without root, the setup is more complicated. it boils down to creating a symlink to the external storage and authorizing it via termux-usb.